rafaco/InAppDevTools/README.md

 # In-App DevTools [![Maturity](https://img.shields.io/badge/maturity-experimental-blue.svg?style=flat)](https://github.com/rafaco/InAppDevTools/commits) [![Download from Bintray](https://api.bintray.com/packages/rafaco/InAppDevTools/library/images/download.svg) ](https://bintray.com/rafaco/InAppDevTools/library/_latestVersion) [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)

-*An Android library with a collection of useful tools for debugging, inspecting and reporting from within your own application*
+*Android library with a collection of useful tools for debugging, inspecting and reporting from within your own application*

 It auto-logs everything happening underneath and pop up on crash.
 You can invoke the overlay view to inspect your app as you use it.